 • Difficulty expressing identity through everyday items

-• Wish to preserve stories across generations
+• Desire to preserve personal stories and milestones

 Standard JewelleryPersonalised Jewellery